khameelbm/khameel-hugo-academic/content/_index.md

               * Computer Modelling Techniques (Year 3 - Core)
               * Stress Analysis Techniques (Senior UG - optional)

-            I have also been involved with the following modules:\t
+            I have also been involved with the following modules:

               *  Engineering Design and Design Project (Year 1)
               *  Design, Manufacture & Project (Year 2)